khawajac/Chyme/README.md

 ### Models

 - User: Represents a user of the chatroom system.
-Attributes include username, email, password, and profile information.
+Attributes include username, email and password.
 - Room: Represents a chatroom where users can join and participate in conversations.
-Attributes include chatroom name, description, and list of users.
+Attributes include chatroom name and list of users.
 - Message: Represents a message sent within a chatroom.
-Attributes include message content, timestamp, and sender.
+Attributes include message content, timestamp and sender.

 ### User